rzalegal/simpletype/README.md

 When typed function is being called and some parameter or (and) return value does not match the types declared, a TypeError-base exception will be raised.

-Depending on what exactly went wrong, this is to be either _ArgumentTypeError_ or _ReturnValueError_ or _ValueTypeError_, carrying some information about typed function (method) and wrong type argument or value:
+Depending on what exactly went wrong, this is to be either _ArgumentTypeError_ or _ReturnTypeError_ or _ValueTypeError_, carrying some information about typed function (method) and wrong type argument or value:

 #### ArgumentTypeError